Summer in Madison

 Getting around: Bike or walk when possible.
 Driving on the one-ways of the isthmus and the streets that radiate from the Capitol can be frustrating, and parking is strictly enforced.
 Read meters and signs, or you may be ticketed and even towed.

-2017 events: May 26-29, Brat Fest.
-July 8-9, Art Fair on the Square.
+2020 events: May 22-24, Brat Fest.
+June 13-14, Waterfront Festival at Yahara Park Place on Lake Monona.
+June, Shake the Lake.
+July 11-12, Art Fair on the Square.
 Aug.
-12, Great Taste of the Midwest beer festival (tickets sell out in early May).
+8, Great Taste of the Midwest beer festival (tickets sell out in early May).
 Sept.
-2-3, Taste of Madison, with music on three stages.
+5-6, Taste of Madison, with music on three stages.
+Sept., Isthmus Oktobeerfest.
+Sept., Willy Street Fair.

 Dane County Farmers' Market: